CAAPIM/apim-charts/charts/gateway/README.md

 These can be configured in values.yaml.
 See the section below to view examples of how and where to configure this.

+The Gateway from v11.2.2, trace can use otel.serviceLevelTraceConfig as more granular per-service configuration .
+It takes precedence over otel.traceConfig when present.
+Please see Techdocs for more details about this integration.

 - config.otel
 ```
 config: